 Strong Family Resemblance: Elsa and Anna look similar to their mother, save for subtle differences in the shapes of their eyes, nose, chin, etc.

-Suicide by Cop: After Hans lies to her and convinces her that she killed Anna, Elsa is willing to let him cut her down.
-Ultimately subverted though.
+Suicide by Cop: After Hans lies to her and convinces her that she killed Anna, Elsa appears willing to let him cut her down.

 Sugar and Ice Personality: She's reserved and tries to control her emotions, but she clearly cares for her sister and the people of Arendelle.
 Note her shock when Anna tells her that Arendelle has been completely frozen.
 In this case, the 'ice' part mostly results from her self-discipline and lonely upbringing; when the reasons for both are erased, she noticeably lightens up.
 She's ultimately able to control her powers and undo the Endless Winter through her love for her sister and her country.